[Reddit Simple Writing Prompt] You just ate the world's last Dorito, just to spite your sister.

 hanging on thumbtacks around the back-lit orange triangle.
 I rolled my eyes (Bob sounded like a total tool) and reached up to open the little glass door on the front of the case.
 This seemed too easy.
 Like taking candy from a baby.

-I guess the challenges were finding the hidden lab, getting past Deputy What's-His-Name and having the four digit code to gain access to this room.
+I guessed the challenges were finding the hidden lab, getting past Deputy What's-His-Name, and gaining access to the four-digit code to allow entry into this room.
 Just as I lifted the chip off the velvet cushion it rested upon, all hell broke loose.
 Alarms began blaring and lights began flashing.

 I was just dusting orange crumbs off of my chin when the door flew open and an electric shock went through my body.
 I dropped to the floor like a sack of potatoes.
 Deputy Fats, taser in hand, was on his phone shouting "CODE ORANGE!
 CODE ORANGE!" and the last thing I remember was wondering what the penalty would be for eating the very last Nacho Cheese Dorito on the planet.